elephantscale/es-training-new/elastic/ernesto-elastic-slides/Elasticsearch-01.md

   - Sending plain text content to API that doesn't support it returns.
 * `Content-Type header [text/plain] is not supported`

-* In Elasticsearch 5 if you sent plain text that started with a curly brace and the letter “a” it would assume it was JSON, but when it tried to parse that, it would fail and the error message would look more like:
+* In Elasticsearch 5 if you sent plain text that started with a curly brace and the letter "a" it would assume it was JSON, but when it tried to parse that, it would fail and the error message would look more like:

 * `Unexpected character ('a' (code 97)): was expecting double-quote to start field name`